Research Project

 Innovations for climate adaptation

-This project will produce a toolbox of effective governance and management approaches, drawing primarily from the innovations of three mana whenua organisations and seven local authorities in Taranaki, the Bay of Plenty and Otago.
-We are particularly interested in:
+This project produced a toolbox of effective governance and management approaches, drawing primarily from the innovations of three mana whenua organisations and seven local authorities in Taranaki, the Bay of Plenty and Otago.
+Our particular focus was:

 • Changes to organisational arrangements within organisations